jwithington/personal-goals/README.md

 Personal goals made open source.
 Transparency, accountability, and versioning!

-*Note: I'm using the Daily [Three Things List here](https://github.com/jwithington/personal-goals/blob/master/content-list/three.md) more than the main list!*
+*Note: for a while there I used the Daily [Three Things List here](https://github.com/jwithington/personal-goals/blob/master/content-list/three.md) more than the main list!*

 ✨Please✨ **submit a pull request** if you see any bugs in my thinking / want to recommend something.